anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 In disaggregated SaaS scenario the application provider is able to operate as an "infra-structureless" organisation.
 This could be achieved through SaaS organisation using public IaaS Cloud Providers which could include the CSP itself.
 A key consideration for CSP in both cloud provision and consumption in Multi-Cloud scenario is how to manage the integration across the Cloud Providers.

-To make this manageable and avoid integration, there are a number of models:
+To make this manageable and avoid integration complexity, there are a number of models:
 - Industry Standard APIs that allow consistent consumption across Cloud Providers,
 - API Brokage which provide consistent set of Consumer facings APIs that manage adaption to prorietry APIs
 - Cloud Brokerage where the Brokerage function is provided "as a Service" and allow "single pane of glass" to be presented for management of the multi-cloud environment

+The different means of integrating with and managing Cloud Providers is broadly covered under the umbrella topic of "Cloud Management Platforms".
+A survey of applicable standards to achieve this is provided in section: "8.2.4.3 Requirements, Reference Architecture & Industry Standards Intersect".

 The API and Cloud Brokerage models are illustrated in the following diagrams: